pra1981/PratheepaJ.github.io/content/tutorial/bootLong.md

   weight = 2
 +++

-In this tutorial, I'll demonstrate how to use bootLong for making inferences on longitudinal microbiome data:
+In this [tutorial](https://pratheepaj.github.io/bootLong/), I'll demonstrate how to use bootLong for making inferences on longitudinal microbiome data.